 I, like most human beings I know, would have loved to jet off into the sunset without a care in the world 12 hours after tossing my hat into the air at graduation.
 However, I was so low on cash that I was not going to be able to make rent that June and my name was on the lease.
 There wasn't much of a choice - I was going to work.
 Could I have worked as a barista or server for a few months and tried to hit the road after?
-Definitely, I've worked in food service since I was 15.
-But I studied economics at Uni, (believe it or not) and from an efficiency standpoint, if you are going to spend 40+ hours a week working anyway - the best way to spend that 40+ is by making as much money as you can.
+Definitely, I started working in food service when I was 15.
+But I studied economics at Uni (believe it or not) and from an efficiency standpoint, if you are going to spend 40+ hours a week working anyway… the best way to spend that 40+ is by making as much money as you can.

 If you choose to take the traditional work route post-graduation, you aren't a sellout.

 I know it can feel that way.
 Believe me, I know.
 The Internet is absolutely FULL of non-traditional workers and full time travelers and life design experts and successful bloggers.
 But everyone starts somewhere, and every journey is different.
 In my personal experience, the only way to figure out whether or not you like something or could see yourself doing it for the rest of your life is to TRY it.

 Feel free to give the 9 to 5 office a try.
 It might work for you.
 It also might not.
 Either way...

 So you are in a "traditional" job.
 You have a salary and some level of benefits.
 You may feel like you are slaving away for "the man" (whoever that man is) or wasting your whole life in a cube.
 Believe me, I get it.
 But what you are also doing is making money.
 And hopefully, saving as much of that money as you can.
 Because while it may or may not be the root of all evil, money is definitely an essential component of traveling.
 So bank as much of it as you can, and read travel blogs at night (like this one!)